Kayarchy - the sea kayaker's online handbook and reference

 • Enable a lifeboat to pinpoint your position by radio direction finding (RDF or just DF)

-The normal transmission range of a VHF radio is "line of sight".
 If you are sitting in a kayak, your line of sight to the horizon is less than 2 nautical miles.
-That is not the maximum effective range of your VHF radio, because a yacht, ship or coastal radio station will have its aerial mounted on a mast as high as possible above water level.
+You probably won’t be able to talk to another kayaker further than that, and if there is a big swell running you may be unable to talk to another kayaker just a few hundred metres away.
+However that is not the maximum effective range of your VHF radio, because a yacht, ship or coastal radio station will have its aerial mounted on a mast as high as possible above water level.
 The aerial may be in line of sight even if the ship itself is invisible, hull-down beyond the horizon.
 See Distance To Horizon.

 If you are transmitting from a kayak at sea level, using a 6 watt handheld radio set to "high power" and with a well-charged battery, your message may be picked up by a ship as much as 5 miles away.
 It may be picked up by a coastal radio station 6 or 7 miles away.
 50 miles is occasionally possible in some atmospheric conditions.
 If you don't get a response to your radio message, kayak to a different location, or land on a beach and climb a hill.